retypeapp/retype/guides/installation.md

 ---
 # Installation

-Installation of Retype is super quick and you can be up and running within seconds.
+Retype is a command line tool.
+Installation is super quick and you can be up and running within seconds.

 !!!
 Please see the [Retype CLI](cli.md) for full details on each command.